 How to Add LED Backlighting to Any TV in Five Minutes!

-Since he was more than down for that idea (he loves his electronics), he got to researching TVs and wall mounts right away.
+Since he was more than down for that idea (the man loves his electronics), he got to researching TVs and wall mounts right away.

-While perusing the available options, he stumbled upon another fun accessory that he just HAD to have too: LED backlighting!
+While perusing the available options, he stumbled upon another fun accessory that he just HAD to have too: TV LED backlighting.

-How We Added the LED Backlighting to Our TV
+How to Add LED Backlighting to a TV

 So here are the extremely complicated and time-consuming directions for how to add LED backlighting to any TV.

-- Snap ends of strips into flexible corner pieces and then peel off the backings, one at a time
+- Snap the ends of the strips into flexible corner pieces and then peel off the backings, one at a time

 - Adhere one strip at a time to the four edges of the TV, making sure the folded corner pieces stay hidden behind the TV

 - Plug the adapter into the USB port on the back of the TV